 Aside from health issues, there is the cosmetic benefit of having an attractive smile.
 Orthodontic work can improve not just teeth, but lips and the face as well.
 It cannot be underestimated how a great smile can increase one’s self-confidence and help him or her be more successful in both social situations and in a career.

 How much does it cost to get orthodontic treatment?

 The cost depends on how severe the problem is, and what approach is being chosen to treat it.
 Our office will discuss any fees and payment options with you before any treatment begins.
 We offer a variety of payment options, including interest-free payment plans.
 We also accept credit cards.
 Some dental insurance plans even include orthodontic benefits.
 And of course, remember that having a great-looking and healthy smile will be something that pays dividends throughout your life in so many ways.

 How long will the treatment take?

-Treatment with braces can take anywhere from one year to three years.
+Treatment with braces can take anywhere from one year to four years.
 Mild problems and early treatment of problems may take only a few months.

 The total time will depends on how severe the problem is that is being fixed, as well as how well a patient’s body, mouth, and face respond to the treatment, and how well the patient adheres to the doctor’s instructions.
 If the doctor prescribes rubber bands and/or headgear, listening to the doctor’s instructions will help the treatment be finished as scheduled.